tanishagoyal2/NVSentinel/docs/designs/025-implement-dry-run-health-checks.md

 Currently, all health monitors publish events without dry-run mode, which causes other modules to perform operations that change the cluster state:
 1. Node conditions are created/updated
-2. Quarantine labels and annotations are applied (even if FQM is running in dry-run mode), creating confusion about why the node was not cordoned or why the remediation was not performed
+2. Quarantine labels and annotations are applied (even if fault quarantine module is running in dry-run mode), creating confusion about why the node was not cordoned or why the remediation was not performed
-3. Nodes are drained by NDR
+3. Nodes are drained by node drainer module
-4. Nodes are remediated by FRM
+4. Nodes are remediated by fault remediation

 We want to prevent affecting the cluster state and instead export events only for observability purposes.
 This is why we need dry-run mode for health events.